skrub-data/skrub/doc/datasets.rst

 .. currentmodule:: skrub

-skrub allows you to fetch different datasets used in examples and benchmarks.
+skrub provides fetching methods for datasets, which are generally used in examples and benchmarks.

-It consists of various methods to get generated, embeddings and `real world` data.
+It consists of generated, embeddings and real world data.

 Real world datasets
 -------------------